|Salary:||£35,333 to £42,155|

-The Department for Health is seeking to appoint a Lecturer (Teaching) in Research Methods in Sport and Exercise Science to cover a period of maternity leave.
+The Department for Health is seeking to appoint a Lecturer (Teaching) in Sport to contribute to teaching in sports management and development and coaching.

-You will join a team of lecturers delivering a suite of units across our Undergraduate and Postgraduate Taught degrees delivering content primarily to students studying BSc Sport & Exercise Science and MSc Sport & Exercise Science.
+You will join a team of lecturers delivering a suite of units across our Undergraduate and Postgraduate Taught degrees delivering content primarily to students studying BSc Sport Management and Coaching and FdSc/BSc Sports Performance.

 Our teaching is primarily delivered face to face, supported by online content.
-We are looking for applicants with the expertise to teach topics the principles and processes of research methods and design as they relate to sport, health and exercise science.
+We are looking for applicants with the expertise to teach topics in sports management, sports development and sports coaching and who brings applied experience to these areas.

-This role is advertised on a full time basis with an expected end date of 31/05/2023.
+This role is advertised on a full time (36.5 hours per week), fixed term basis with an expected duration of 12 months.

 Our courses attract bright and dynamic students through our strong reputation in sports-related research that informs our teaching, as well as the opportunity to study at a university renowned for promoting and facilitating sporting excellence.
 The University was named Sports University of the Year in 2018, and we were ranked joint 7th in the 2021 QS World Rankings for Sport-related subjects.
 For more information about the Department and our degree programmes please click here.